Maisie Williams

-Margaret Constance "Maisie" Williams (born 15 April 1997) is an English actress.
+Margaret Constance "Maisie" Williams (born April 15, 1997) is an English actress.
 Williams made her acting debut in 2011 as Arya Stark, a lead character in the HBO epic medieval fantasy television series Game of Thrones (2011–2019).
 She gained recognition and critical praise for her work on the show, and received two Emmy Award nominations.
-Williams' other television appearances include guest starring as Ashildr in the BBC science fiction series Doctor Who (2015), she has also starred in the British docudrama television film Cyberbully (2015), and in the British science-fiction teen thriller film iBoy (2017).
-She played Kim Noakes, the central character in comedy action drama series Two Weeks to Live (2020), and portrayed punk rock icon Jordan (Pamela Rooke) in Pistol (2022) a biopic about the Sex Pistols.
-Williams has also voiced Cammie MacCloud in the American animated web series Gen:Lock (2019–present).
+Williams' other television appearances include Ashildr in the BBC science fiction series Doctor Who (2015), starring in the British docudrama television film Cyberbully (2015), and in the British science-fiction teen thriller film iBoy (2017).
+She played the central character in the comedy action drama miniseries Two Weeks to Live (2020), and portrayed punk rock icon Jordan in Pistol (2022), a biopic about the Sex Pistols.
+Williams also voiced Cammie MacCloud in the American animated web series Gen:Lock (2019–2021).

-In 2014, she starred as Lydia in her first feature film, the coming-of-age mystery drama The Falling, for which she received critical acclaim and awards recognition.
+In 2014, she starred as Lydia in her first feature film, the coming-of-age mystery drama The Falling, for which she received critical acclaim and several awards.
 She co-starred in films such as the romantic period-drama film Mary Shelley (2017), the animated prehistorical sports comedy film Early Man (2018), and the romantic comedy-drama film Then Came You (2018).
+In 2018, she made her stage debut in Lauren Gunderson's play I and You at the Hampstead Theatre in London, to positive reviews.
 In 2020, she starred in the superhero horror film The New Mutants and the psychological thriller The Owners.
-In 2018, she made her stage debut in Lauren Gunderson's play I and You at the Hampstead Theatre in London, to positive critical reviews.

 In 2019, Williams jointly developed and launched the social media platform Daisie, a multi-media networking app designed to be an alternative means to help artists and creators (especially those who are trying to get started) in their careers.

-Early life
+Early life and education

-Margaret Constance Williams was born in Bristol on 15 April 1997 to Gary Williams and Hilary Frances (née Pitt), a university course administrator who later gave up her job to support her daughter's acting career.
+Margaret Constance Williams was born in Bristol, England, on 15 April 1997 to Gary Williams and Hilary Frances (née Pitt), a university course administrator who later gave up her job to support her daughter's acting career.
 Williams' parents divorced when she was four months old.
-The youngest of four siblings - James, Beth and Ted - Williams was raised by her mother and stepfather in a three-bedroom council house in the village of Clutton, Somerset.
+The youngest of four siblings—James, Beth and Ted—Williams was raised by her mother and stepfather in a three-bedroom council house in the village of Clutton, Somerset.
 Williams has been known as "Maisie" from an early age, nicknamed because of her perceived likeness to the cartoon character from the UK newspaper comic strip The Perishers.

-Williams went to Clutton Primary School and Norton Hill School in Midsomer Norton school.
-She subsequently transferred to Bath Dance College to study Performing Arts, where she trained in musical theatre, ballet, pointe, tap, street, freestyle, gymnastics and trampolining, with the ambition of becoming a professional dancer.
-She left school at 14 years old partly due to the successful commencement of her acting career.
-She was then home educated, but did not take any education examinations.
+Williams went to Clutton Primary School and Norton Hill School in Midsomer Norton.
+Maisie joined Sue Hill Dance in Radstock and became a very active dancer taking part in many events.
+She later transferred to BDC Bath Dance College in Radstock to study performing arts, where she trained in musical theatre, ballet, pointe, tap, street, freestyle, gymnastics and trampolining, with the ambition of becoming a professional dancer.
+She left school at 14 years old partly due to the successful start of her acting career.
+She was then home educated, but did not take any GCSEs.